SolarFramework/Sample-Mapping/README.md

 This script will install the following data into the `./data` folder:
 - The bag of words downloaded from our [GitHub releases](https://github.com/SolarFramework/binaries/releases/download/fbow%2F0.0.1%2Fwin/fbow_voc.zip) and unzipped in the `./data` folder.
 - Hololens captures (image and poses) downloaded from our Artifactory ([Loop_Desktop_A](https://artifact.b-com.com/solar-generic-local/captures/hololens/bcomLab/loopDesktopA.zip) and [Loop_Desktop_B](https://artifact.b-com.com/solar-generic-local/captures/hololens/bcomLab/loopDesktopB.zip)) and copied into the `./data/data_hololens` folder.
-- Maps produced from the previous captures and downloaded from our Artifactory ([mapA](https://artifact.b-com.com/solar-generic-local/maps/hololens/bcomLab/loopDesktopA.zip) and [mapB](https://artifact.b-com.com/solar-generic-local/maps/hololens/bcomLab/loopDesktopB.zip)) and copied into the `./data/map_hololens` folder.

 <strong>Loop_Desktop_A</strong> is a video sequence captured with a Hololens 1 around a desktop starting and finishing with the fiducial Marker A with a loop trajectory.
 A fiducial marker B is captured during the trajectory.